rayference/joseki/docs/how-to-guides.md

 ```

 Use the [`to_dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.to_netcdf.html)
-method to save the data set to the disk as a NetCDF file:
+method to save the dataset to the disk as a NetCDF file:

 ```python
 ds.to_netcdf("my_data_set.nc")
 ```

-Open the data set again using
+Open the dataset again using
 [`xarray.open_dataset`](https://docs.xarray.dev/en/stable/generated/xarray.open_dataset.html):

 ```python